nbicocchi/learn-microservices/README.md

 [W4-2] Deploying microservices
 * The architecture of a build/deployment pipeline
-* Setting up O-stock’s core infrastructure in the cloud
+* Setting up the core infrastructure in the cloud
-* Beyond the infrastructure: Deploying O-stock and ELK
+* Deploying with ELK
 * Your build/deployment pipeline in action

 [W5-1]